Fill in the information on “Login Credentials” & “Contact Information” page and click “Create an account.”

 There are two ways you can connect to your Lightsail server

-This would be probably the easiest way to connect.
-You don’t need to enter any credential as a session is being authenticated with your Lightsail login.
+This would probably be the easiest way to connect.
+You don’t need to enter any credentials as a session is being authenticated with your Lightsail login.

-To become a root, you type “sudo su –” as shown below.
+To become root, you type “sudo su –” as shown below.